 Holiday hosts are going into the red—and not because it's the season's color.
-In 2021, millennials earmarked almost $1,000 for throwing holiday parties, and more than half said they would take on debt to do it, according to a November 2021 survey by LendingTree.1 No matter what the stats are this year, you don't need to bust your budget for merrymaking.
+In 2023, millennials earmarked an average of $760 for throwing holiday parties, and just over half seem to accept that the cost could put them in debt, according to a November 2023 survey by LendingTree.1 No matter what the stats will be this year, you don't need to bust your budget for merrymaking.
 Here are 8 holiday party ideas to keep costs low without killing the vibe.

 1. Pick an "off" day or time